Meet Limey Prepper

 Limey Prepper is an obviously British prepper, from England.
-A qualified first aider, licenced door supervisor, Red Cross Reservist, mountain hiker, freemason, Rotarian and ex Guardian Angel, at first glance he might appear to have an unhealthy penchant for violence, but he is
+A qualified first aider, former licenced door supervisor, licensed ham operator, Red Cross Reservist, freemason, Rotarian and ex Guardian Angel, he has worked for several years behind the scenes on crisis response and investigations for government and high net worth individuals.
+He is an admin on Essex Preppers and member of Rotary’s Disaster Network of Assistance.

-Working in the legal profession by day, in his own time he scours the Anglosphere for prepping info to organise and publish.
+Working in the legal profession by day, or something like that, in his own time he scours the Anglosphere for prepping info to organise and publish.
 He wanted a UK prepping encylopedia and portal, but couldn’t find one, so started making his own.
 As fast as he finds links or writes chapters (‘handbooks’) in his book, the UK Preppers Bible, he chunks them down into blog posts.
-With a background working on COBRA reports and understanding of civil contingencies capability, he emphasises what government probably will and will not do to help.
+With a brief stint analysing COBRA reports (which are just twice daily powerpoints) and understanding of civil contingencies capability, he emphasises what government probably will and will not do to help.
 Spoiler: probably not enough and too late – it is every man, family and mutual assistance group for themselves!

 What is the UK Preppers Bible?